RobustoFramework/Robusto/docs/About.md

 It cannot work around issues silently, that would undermine the value of the approach.

 ## Cheaper to evolve
-A more software (firmware) and configuration-defined system can more easily maintain backwards compatibility and change much more frequently.
+An inherently networked, and more software (firmware) and configuration-defined system can more easily maintain backwards compatibility and change much more frequently.
+Even dynamic configuration is down the line.

 ## Cheaper to secure
 All wireless transmissions are susceptible to interception, if we also have a wired connection, we may exchange, and then use, unbreakable one-time-pad encryption schemes.